 While it is true that every peso you save is a peso you earn, but with the economic climate today, one simply can’t rely on his or her savings anymore.
-Saving money is basically a virtue that everyone wants to develop, and it’s as universal as our need to earn money.
-However, saving money isn’t really enough to secure your financial future.
+Saving money is a virtue that everyone wants to develop and it’s as universal as our need to earn money, but is it enough to secure your financial future?

-It’s a good thing to have money in bank which you could take out anytime when your financial needs get tough.
-But a savings account should only be used for your day-to-day expenses and also your emergency fund because it does not boost your savings to keep up with the financially changing times.
-Here’s why:
+It’s one thing to have money in the bank that you could take out anytime when your financial needs get tough, it’s another to build your wealth.
+A savings account should only be used for your day-to-day expenses and your emergency fund, other than that you might want to consider other channels to stash your money, here’s why.

 Cost of living goes up

 Inflation causes savers to lose their money’s initial value.
 Whether we like it or not, inflation is constant and inevitable.
-Prices of our necessities go up, but our the value of our money don’t.
+Prices of our necessities go up, but the value of our money doesn’t.

 For example, the same ₱1,000 will likely not be able to buy you the same amount of things five to 10 years down the line.

-Even though it seems like banks are compensating you for your savings through their interest rate, the real life impact of it to your finances couldn’t help you cover a fraction of the inflation annually.
+Even though it seems like banks are compensating you for your savings through their interest rate, the real-life impact of it on your finances couldn’t help you cover a fraction of the inflation annually.
 So, if you want your money to keep up with the changing times, surely, parking all of it in your savings account isn’t really the best practice to do it.